Why is the online visa application process unavailable in my country?

 You have to transit in an airport in France in order to travel to another airport in France or to an airport in a Schengen country.

 You are entering the Schengen area via a French airport.
 The border police will carry out controls in this airport.
-Unless exempt from a having a visa, you must have an entry visa and a short-stay visa for the Schengen area.
+Unless exempt from having a visa, you must have an entry visa and a short-stay visa for the Schengen area.

 You have to transit via an airport located in France to an airport located outside the Schengen area without leaving the international zone of this French airport.